 Moving yourself or hiring a mover?
 If hiring, do lots of research on potential movers to find someone who is reliable.
 If doing it yourself, you probably want to rent a large truck so you can do the move in as few trips as possible.
 Either way, book in advance to make sure you can pick a date that works for you.

 For further reference, CMHC (link) and Century 21 (link) both have their own helpful checklists for moving to a new home.
 The most important things are to start early, have a plan, and work on it a bit at a time.
 A big move like this doesn’t happen in a day!

 First-time homebuyers (and really all homebuyers) have a long list of things to do.
 We get that!
 As you are working on your next steps, your team still has work to do.
 Your lawyer, realtor, and mortgage lender continue to work together behind the scenes to make sure that your deal closes smoothly.

 For a list of all the things that my Edmonton law firm, RMLO Law LLP, takes care of so that our real estate clients can focus on getting ready for their new homes, click HERE.
 The linked blog post also has a bunch of frequently asked questions about buying and selling real estate in Alberta.

 Affordable Trustworthy Edmonton Real Estate Law Firm

 If you’re buying a house or home in Alberta, choose RMLO Law LLP for your all your legal needs.
+We simplify the cost of lawyer’s fees by making them flat-rate.
+Homeowner’s Plus is your full legal account that includes both flate-rate legal fees and disbursements.
+It’s easy, it’s fast, and you know exactly what to budget for in your legal account.
+To read more about the cost of lawyer’s legal fees, click here.
 Remember, in the law as with everything else in life, the lowest price is not necessarily the best value.
 Price is what you pay, value is what you get.
 We make real estate easy; contact us today!